dfelinto/blender-manual/render/performance.rst

 always use a "multi-track" approach.
 Individual components of the song are captured separately and in isolation, then the components are "mixed" together.
-The "final mix" then goes through additional processing stages, called *mastering,* to produce the finished product(s).
+The "final mix" then goes through additional processing stages, called *mastering*, to produce the finished product(s).
 (In fact, the features and design of modern sound-processing software are directly comparable to that of Blender's node-based compositor.)

 There are compelling advantages to this approach:

 - You have options.
 If something is "not quite right," you don't necessarily have to start over from scratch.
-- In practice, the deadline-killer is *re-*\ rendering, which ordinarily must be done (in its entirety) just because "'one little thing' about the shot is wrong."
+- In practice, the deadline-killer is *re-* rendering, which ordinarily must be done (in its entirety) just because "'one little thing' about the shot is wrong."
 Compositing helps to avoid this, because (ideally...) only the specific parts that are found to be in error must be repeated.
 (Or, maybe, the error can be blocked out with a "garbage matte" and a corrected version can be inserted in its place.
 No one will ever know!)
 - It's also possible that you find yourself saying, "okay, that's *almost* what I wanted, but now I'd like to *add* this and maybe *take away* that."
 A compositing-based approach enables you to do just that, and furthermore, to do so *non-destructively.* In other words, having generated the "addition" (or the "mask") as a separate channel of information, you can now fine-tune its influence in the overall "mix," or even change your mind and remove it altogether, all without permanently altering anything.
-- By and large, these stages work *two-*\ dimensionally, manipulating what is by that time "a raster bitmap with R, G, B, Alpha *(transparency...)* and Z-Depth information," so they're consistently fast.
+- By and large, these stages work *two-* dimensionally, manipulating what is by that time "a raster bitmap with R, G, B, Alpha *(transparency...)* and Z-Depth information," so they're consistently fast.
 - Since each discrete rendering task has been simplified, the computer can carry them out using much fewer resources.
 - The tasks can be distributed among several different computers ... even less-powerful ones (like the two older machines that are sitting in your closet right now because you can't get rid of them).
-- "After all, the scene doesn't actually have to be *physically perfect,* to be *convincing.*\ " A compositing-based approach lets you take full advantage of this.
+- "After all, the scene doesn't actually have to be *physically perfect,* to be *convincing.* " A compositing-based approach lets you take full advantage of this.
 You can focus your attention (and Blender's) upon those specific aspects of the scene which will actually make a noticeable difference.
 It is possible to save a considerable amount of time by consciously choosing to exclude less-important aspects which (although "technically correct") probably won't be noticed.

 Of course, this approach is not without its own set of trade-offs.
 You must devise a workable asset-management system for keeping track of exactly what material you have, where it is, whether it is up-to-date, and exactly how to re-create it.
 You must understand and use the "library linking" features of Blender to allow you to refer to objects, nodes, materials, textures and scenes in a carefully-organized collection of other files.
-You need to have a very clear notion, *in advance,* of exactly what the finished shot must consist of and what the task breakdown must be.
+You need to have a very clear notion, *in advance*, of exactly what the finished shot must consist of and what the task breakdown must be.
 You must be a scrupulous note-taker and record-keeper.
 But sometimes this is the best way, if not the *only* way, to accomplish a substantial production.